xyloblonk/lightweight-browser/README.md

 A blazing-fast, super-light Chromium-based browser using under 300MB RAM built for low-end PCs.

 ## Demo Website
-https://xyloblonk.github.io/lightweight-browser/
+There is a demo website but it does not function as a browser.
+It just simply shows what the app looks like. https://xyloblonk.github.io/lightweight-browser/

 ## Why I Made This